 What is the employer supposed to provide in terms of drinking water?
 Is getting water from the kitchen sink tap acceptable?
 There is only one kitchen, one sink and it's not very close to where many of us work.

 No, this is not acceptable.
-The water needs to be clean and accessible to all employees at all times - this is particularly important during hot weather.
+Drinking water needs to be clean and accessible to all employees at all times - this is particularly important during hot weather.

 The Compliance Code for Workplace Amenities and Work Environment covers what employers need to provide in order to comply with their duties under Section 21 of the OHS Act.
 It recommends that drinking outlets should be 'separate from washing facilities to avoid contamination.'
 This is what the Code says in full (in sections 34 - 39):